jswrenn/site/content/blog/transmutation-stability.md

   pub baz: u16,
 }
 ```
-The current stability rules permit `crate-a`'s author to reverse the definition order of the `bar` and `baz` fields in a minor version release, without breaking stability.
+The current stability rules permit this crate's author to reverse the definition order of the `bar` and `baz` fields in a minor version release, without breaking stability.

 Yet doing this *could* affect transmutability.
 The previous definition of `Foo` is `TransmuteFrom` the type `Fizz`:
 ```rust